shaoanlu/face_toolbox_keras/README.md

 ### 5. Face verification

 InceptionResNetV1 from  [davidsandberg/facenet](https://github.com/davidsandberg/facenet) and LResNet100E-IR (ArcFace@ms1m-refine-v2) from [deepinsight/insightface](https://github.com/deepinsight/insightface) are provided as face verificaiton model.
-Arcface model requires face alignment, which is absent in this repo, for optimal performance (but we found it working fine with detection only).
+Arcface model requires [its own face alignment preprocessing](https://github.com/deepinsight/insightface/blob/master/src/common/face_preprocess.py#L46), which is absent in this repo, for optimal performance (but we found it working fine with detection only).

 To use ArcFace model, download the weights file from [here](https://drive.google.com/uc?id=1H37LER8mRRI4q_nxpS3uQz3DcGHkTrNU) and put it under `./models/verifier/insightface/`.